torchbox/wagtail-appengine-demo/README.md

 1. Increase `SECURE_HSTS_SECONDS` (e.g. to 2592000, which is 30 days) after testing
 1. Change the `^admin/` entrypoint to a less guessable alternative

-## High security deployments
+## High security options

-### Two instances
+### Separate instances

 Run two (clustered) instances of Wagtail: one for editors, with firewalled access to the domain; one from a read-only replica of the database, with the admin UI disabled (remove `url(r'^admin/', include(wagtailadmin_urls)),` from `urls.py`).

 ### Static site generation

 Use [wagtail-bakery](https://github.com/moorinteractive/wagtail-bakery) to export the pages and assets at page publish time.
 Upload incremental changes to a CDN, e.g. using [Firebase hosting](https://firebase.google.com/docs/hosting/).
+This approach provides the highest levels of performance and security, but more 'dynamic' features (e.g. search, form submissions, server-side A/B testing and personalisation) may become harder to implement.
 See [wagtail-netlify](https://github.com/tomdyson/wagtail-netlify) for a similar process using an alternative static hosting provider.

 ## Notes